MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

     - [What is hybrid identity with Azure Active Directory?](/azure/active-directory/hybrid/whatis-hybrid-identity)
     - [Azure AD Connect sync: Understand and customize synchronization](/azure/active-directory/hybrid/how-to-connect-sync-whatis)

   - If you have existing Office 365 groups, you can move to Microsoft 365.
-Your existing groups remain, and you get all the features services of Microsoft 365.
-For more information, see:
+Your existing groups remain, and you get all the features and services of Microsoft 365.
+For more information, go to:

     - [What is Microsoft 365?](/training/modules/what-is-m365/)
     - [Migration to Microsoft 365 Enterprise](/microsoft-365/enterprise/migration-microsoft-365-enterprise-workload)
     - [Upgrade to Microsoft 365 Business](/microsoft-365/business/migrate-to-microsoft-365-business)

 - If you have multiple device management solutions, then switch to a single mobile device management solution.
 We recommend using Intune to help protect organization data in apps and on devices.

+  For more information, go to [Microsoft Intune securely manages identities, manages apps, and manages devices](what-is-intune.md).

 ## Task 5: Create a rollout plan